Rg3556/robo-advisor/README.md

 Then use your command line application (Mac Terminal or Windows Git Bash) to navigate to the location where you downloaded this repo.

-Open the repo with your text editor (VS Code), and follow the instruction of the repo's "README.md" file.

-After cloning the repo, navigate there from the command-line:

     cd ~/Desktop/robo-advisor

+Open the repo with your text editor (VS Code), and follow the instruction of the repo's "README.md" file to do the following setup.

 ### Environment Setup